jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * Dear God, I hated this book.
 Eggers desperately wants this book to be **1984**, but fails to create any compelling characters, explore any ideas beyond the most tired anti-Facebook tropes, and is nowhere near as funny as he wants to be.
 The novel's plot points make daytime soap operas seem plausible, and I hated every single person in this book.
 At least it's a quick read, so you don't have to wallow in this garbage for too long.

+19) [**Ancillary Justice** by *Ann Leckie*][ancillary_justice]

+* This is the best novel I have read thus far this year.
+Leckie's masterful debut contains volumes, managing to explore everything from gender to identity to the fall of empires.
+It's an extraordinary book, belying its puly roots with intelligence and a hell of a story.

+20) [**Evicted: Poverty and Profit in the American City** by *Matthew Desmond*][evicted]

+* Absolutely one of the finest books I have ever read about poverty.
+Desmond keeps policy recommendations towards the end, and allows finely drawn and unflinching narrations of the everyday lives of the poor to tell most of the story.
+What results is a book about housing that is absolutely wrenching, but never loses sight of the humanity inherent in all these stories.

+21) [**Under the Dome** by *Stephen King*][under_dome]

+* This book is a pretty strong reminder of the best and worst of Stephen King.
+It's a gripping read, one of the few thousand-page books that I've finished in under a week.
+King manages to pack each chapter with revelations and cliffhangers, and for most of the book's going, it's an absolute blast.
+But any book this large is excessive by definition, and there are plenty of places where the story drags.
+By the time the explosive climax came along, I desperately wanted the story to end, and the extra hundred or so pages dedicated to the slow suffocation of the town was far too much.
+Combine that with the abrupt ending, and you have a book that's a bit too fond of torturing its characters.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999